Azure-Samples/active-directory-dotnet-webapi-multitenant-windows-store/README.md

 ### Step 4: Add the client application to the known clients list of the API

-For the client application to be able to call the web API from a tenant other than the one where you developed the app, you need to explicitly bind the client app entry in AAD with the entry for the web API.
-You can do so by adding the client ID of the client to the manifest of the web API.
-Here there's how.
+For the client application to be able to call the web API from a tenant other than the one where you developed the app, you need to explicitly bind the client app registration in Azure AD with the registration for the web API.
+You can do so by adding the "Client ID" of the client app, to the manifest of the web API.
+Here's how:

-1. Retrieve the web API manifest file, repeating task 12 from step 3, "Register the TodoListServiceMT web API"
+1. Retrieve the application manifest file for the TodoListServiceMT web API you registered in step 3 by
+    2. returning to the TodoListServiceMT application page in the Azure portal
+    3. click the "Manage Manifest" option at the bottom of the page, and select "Download Manifest"
+    4. save the manifest and open it for editing

-2. In the manifest, locate the knownClientApplications property and add to it the client ID you saved in task 10 of step 3, "Register the TodoListClient app".
-Your code should look like the following:
+2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID you saved in task 10 of step 3 ("Register the TodoListClient app") as an element.
+Your code should look like the following after you're done:
-    `"knownClientApplications": [
+    `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
-    "94da0930-763f-45c7-8d26-04d5938baab2"
-      ] `
-3. Save back the manifest as described in task 14 of step 3, "Register the TodoListServiceMT web API"
+3. Save the TodoListServiceMT manifest back to your Azure AD tenant by
+    4. returning to the TodoListServiceMT application page in the Azure portal
+    5. click the "Manage Manifest" option at the bottom of the page, and select "Upload Manifest"
+    6. browse to the text file you updated in step 2 and upload it

 ### Step 5:  Configure the sample to use your Azure AD tenant